-Currently there are no rotating outages.
+Currently there are no rotating outages and none are planned.
 Should we need to implement rotating outages due to active wildfires or regional power emergencies, this page will be updated to show which sections are impacted.
 Rotating outages help protect the stability of our power grid and lower the risk of widespread outages.

 Each outage lasts approximately 1 hour, then rotates to another neighborhood.
 More than one section may experience an outage at the same time.